 - Drinking when they hadn’t intended to

-Confronting a High-Functioning Alcoholic
+Confronting A High-Functioning Alcoholic

 It can be difficult to acknowledge that a friend or loved one is struggling with an alcohol addiction.
 After recognizing that someone needs help, it is important to approach them about their behavior.
 An intervention specialist can help a defensive high-functioning alcoholic see the truth about their addiction.
 Learn more about staging an intervention.

-Start Treatment for Alcoholism Today
+Treatment For Alcoholism Today

 Overcoming an alcohol addiction can be challenging, but it is not impossible.
 The first step is to enroll in a recovery program.
 Treatment centers offer inpatient and outpatient programs and allow for detox under doctor supervision.
 Community groups like Alcoholics Anonymous can provide ongoing emotional support.
 Contact a treatment provider today to discuss available options.